Learn all the ins and outs of the highly anticipated First Home Loan Deposit Scheme - now open for applications.

 We recommend jumping on the ATO website and doing some individual research as there’s a few important things to be across with this one!

-Another thing to be mindful of is the property price caps under the new scheme.
+As for the First Home Loan Deposit Scheme, another thing to be mindful of is the property price caps.
 These vary from state to state, and from capital cities to regional centres, so be sure to check them out on the Government website.

 The information provided is meant as a guide only.
 Porter Davis recommends that all clients seek independent legal, tax and financial advice.
 Full T&Cs here